renovate-bot/khulnasoft-lab-_-vulx/docs/docs/supply-chain/attestation/rekor.md

 ### Scanning
-You need to pass `--sbom-sources rekor` so that Trivy will look for SBOM attestation in Rekor.
+You need to pass `--sbom-sources rekor` so that Vul will look for SBOM attestation in Rekor.

 !!! note
     `--sbom-sources` can be used only with `vul image` at the moment.